YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 cd installation
 conda env create -f environment_suns.yml -n suns
 ```
 * Go to the Anaconda environment foler, (such as `C:/ProgramData/Anaconda3/envs` or `C:/Users/(username)/.conda/envs`), and then go to folder `suns/Lib/site-packages/fissa`, overwrite `core.py` with the files provided in the `installation` folder.
 The modified files increase speed by eliminating redundant `separate` or `separation_prep` during initializating an `Experiment` object, and enable videos whose size are larger than 4 GB after converting to float32.
-If neither of them is important to you, then you can skip replacing the **files**.
+If neither of them is important to you, then you can skip replacing the files.
 If you see a lot of text output when activating suns environment and do not want to see them, you can go to the Anaconda environment foler, go to folder `suns/etc/conda/activate.d`, and delete the two files under this folder.

 The installation should take less than half an hour in total.
 The first run of the software may take some additional time (up to 20 minutes on a laptop) to add the GPU, but this extra time will not occur in later runs.